-I believe customer loyalty, not satisfaction, is what will drive repeat business into the 21st century.
+I believe customer loyalty, not satisfaction, is what will drive repeat business.
 How do you breed a loyal customer?
 Tough question.

 Here’s an example of an opportunity to gain loyalty and an opportunity missed: